hannesdelbeke/brain/PKM/Obsidian/Obsidian improvements.md

 - [ ] add shortcut for adding to callout . select text, insert call out
 - [ ] [[STYLE improve callout formatting]]
 - [ ] [[Obsidian Tabber]]
+- [ ] if 'Files' is open, and I click on 'Files' again.
+I expect the side tab to collapse.

 related to improvements:
 plugin development